 Heat is a form of energy, often called thermal energy.
-Energy can be transformed from one form to another (a blender transforms electrical energy into mechanical energy), but it cannot be created or destroyed; rather, energy is conserved.
+Energy can be transformed from one form to another (a blender transforms electrical energy into mechanical energy), but it cannot be created nor destroyed; rather, energy is conserved.
 In basic thermodynamics, the higher the temperature of a material, the more thermal energy it possesses.
-In addition, at a given temperature, the more of a given substance there is, the more will be the total thermal energy the material possesses.
+In addition, at a given temperature, the more of a given substance, the more total thermal energy the material will possess.

 On an atomic level, absorbed heat causes the atoms of a solid to vibrate, much as if they were bonded to one another through springs.
 As the temperature is raised, the energy of the vibrations increases.
 In a metal, this is the only motion possible.
 In a liquid or gas, absorbed heat causes the atoms in the molecule to vibrate, and the molecule to both rotate and move from place to place.
 Because there are more “storage” possibilities for energy in liquids and gases, their heat capacities are larger than in metals.